 - Bring your eggs to room temperature.
 You don’t want cold eggs being added to your creamed butter mixture.
 It will seize up the butter.
 So place your eggs in a bowl of warm water for 10 minutes before using them.

-Storing This Bread
+Storing This Cake

 Or you can freeze the bread (I would recommend freezing it unglazed) as well.
 Wrap the bread up in plastic wrap, then a layer of tinfoil and freeze for up to 3 months!
 Simply thaw at room temperature.